mindsandthings/Obsidian_Repo/1. Projects/w - kraken/7 The various Courts.md

+==Do I want to get this in there somewhere?

 There are a lot of Courts, but only one queen.

 The Forest Court (the main court): Lots of nature.
 Shakespeare / typical nature, royalty, medieval.
 Where the castle is and where most employees live.
 The original Courts.
 Something for everyone.
 It looks old.
 Mostly fake villages and food; not many rides.
 Lots of shopping, especially jewelry.